maddagada/Smart-Temperature-Monitor/README.md

 **Acceptance Criteria**:

 * Track the current temperature instantly.
+* Stream the temperature reading untill stop streaming the temperature.

 As a **user**, I want to **know through the alert message when something wrong with the temperature reading**.
 So that I can **act immediately before produce gets thawed or rotten**.